yannik-ammann/ar-virtualenv-api/README.md

 Verbose output from each command is available in the environment's `build.log` file, which is appended to with each operation.
 Any errors are logged to `build.err`.

+# Credits
+virtualenv-api was initally developed by Sam Kingston, adopted and adapted by arteria GmbH.
+The current fork has backwards compatibility and comes with a lot of new features that builds the base for [#](TODO-add virtualenv-mgr) link.